bpmct/coder-templates/docker-with-sysbox/README.md

 ---
-name: Docker using sysbox
+name: Docker-in-docker (with sysbox)
-description: Docker using the sysbox container runtime
+description: Run Docker in workspaces with the sysbox container runtime
 tags: [local, docker]
 ---

-# Docker with Sysbox
+# docker-with-dind